aud-z/portfolio/final_project_part_1.md

 # Introduction

-I’ve been making an effort in my own life to limit the amount of food I waste.
-Especially after moving to an apartment that does not offer composting where living by myself, I’ve realized the importance of actually planning out my meals so that I can consume everything I buy before they spoil.
-With so much emphasis on environmental issues and sustainability in recent political dialogue, it can oftentimes feel overwhelming to understand how each of us can take action that actually has an impact on the environment.
+I’ve been making an effort to limit the amount of food I waste.
+Especially after moving to an apartment that does not offer composting, I’ve realized the importance of actually planning out my meals so that I can consume everything I buy before they spoil.
+With so much emphasis on environmental issues and sustainability in recent political dialogue, it can feel overwhelming and difficult to understand how each of us can take action that actually makes a positive environmental impact.
 I believe that eliminating food waste is something we can all do that would make a considerable impact towards a more sustainable future, and I’d like to use this project to create awareness around this issue.

 # Outline
-## Let’s taco ‘bout food waste…
+## Let’s talk about food waste…

 What do we think of when we think of food?
 Nourishing.
 Fulfillment.
 An experience shared with friends and family.
 But what often goes unnoticed is the amount of food gone to waste, ending up in landfills around the globe.
 In this section, I plan on providing a brief introduction to food waste using various statistics to drive home the immense quantity of food we throw away each year.